Convergence analysis of the intrinsic surface finite element method: Introduction

 Surface phenomena are ubiquitous in nature, playing an important role in mediating exchanges between contrasting media.
 They encompass a wide range of scales, from nano to planetary, with examples including earth processes~\cite{art:Bouchut2004, art:FernandezNieto2008, art:Flyer2012, art:Ferroni2016, art:Fent2017, art:BP20}, biological applications~\cite{ art:Neilson2011, art:Lowengrub2016, art:nitschke2012}, and image processing~\cite{art:Bertalmo2001,art:Stocker2008}.
 These models are typically based on partial differential equations (PDEs) governing balance laws of scalar, vector, and tensor quantities living on the surface.
 The detailed mathematical understanding of these PDEs is still limited, and applications are tackled by numerical techniques.

 Most of the approaches developed so far for the discretization of surface PDEs rely heavily on the embedding in the ambient Euclidean space to project quantities back to the surface.
-In essence, the quantities of interest arising from the solution of the PDE are extended to a tubular neighborhood of the surface and then projected back to the surface or its piecewise approximation, thus avoiding altogether the need to use charts~\cite{art:Nestler2019}.
+In essence, the quantities of interest arising from the solution of the PDE are extended to a tubular neighborhood of the surface and then projected back to the surface or its piecewise interpolation, thus avoiding altogether the need to use charts~\cite{art:Nestler2019}.
 This strategy has allowed the development of conforming and nonconforming finite element methods using the so-called Surface Finite Element (SFEM) originally developed in~\cite{art:Dziuk1988} (see~\cite{art:Dziuk2013} for a recent review), with extensions to discontinuous Galerkin~\cite{art:Antonietti2015} and low order virtual element methods~\cite{art:Frittelli2018}.
-A different approach has been recently proposed in~\cite{art:BFP21}, where the Intrinsic Surface Finite Element Method (ISFEM) has been developed and favorably compared to the embedded approach of~\cite{art:Dziuk2013} for the surface advection-diffusion-reaction equation.
-A variant of this scheme has been used to develop arbitrary order virtual elements on surfaces~\cite{art:BMP21}, by working directly on the chart.
-This latter scheme works in a geometrically intrinsic setting but needs a complete knowledge of the parametrization.
+A different approach has been recently proposed in~\cite{art:BFP21}, where the Intrinsic Surface Finite Element Method (ISFEM) has been developed and favorably compared to the embedded approach of~\cite{art:Dziuk2013} for the surface advection-diffusion-reaction equation, and to other available methods for the scalar and vector-valued surface heat equation~\cite{art:Praetorius2024}.
+A variant of ISFEM has been used to develop arbitrary order virtual elements on surfaces~\cite{art:BMP21}, by working directly on the chart, and thus needs a complete knowledge of the parametrization.